Postgraduate Factfile: MBA Business Management MBA

 The programme team’s research interests reflect the wide-range of knowledge and skills that constitute MBA study.
 We are actively involved in management consultancy, risk management, entrepreneurship and innovation, strategic management, operational performance, global corporate finance and governance, information systems, educational technologies, intercultural communication and international negotiating.
 Our team is highly regarded and sought after as supervisors at masters and doctorate levels.

-Admission to the MBA in Business Management.
 Our philosophy enables us to accept a wide range of applicants, the key criteria being that all candidates must demonstrate an ability to benefit from, and contribute to, the programme.

 Given the general nature of assessment, your qualification and experience will normally match the criteria below: